 Since this table is connected to the original data in Google Sheets, when you make any changes in the source data in Google Sheets, you will be able to update this table and reflect the changes in the copied table as well.

-And remember that the data doesn’t get updated is not real-time.
+And remember that the data doesn’t get updated in real-time.
 You will have to manually update the table by clicking the update button (covered in the next section).

 There are two things you need to know when using this technique:

-- The copied data in Google Docs is connected/linked to the original data but it doesn’t get updated in real-time.
-It, however, gives you an option to update the data with a single click
+- The copied data in Google Docs is connected/linked to the original data, but it doesn’t get updated in real-time.
+It, however, gives you the option to update the data with a single click.

-- This works only when both the Google Sheets and Google Docs document are in the same account (or have been shared with full-access).
+- This works only when both the Google Sheets and Google Docs files are in the same account (or have been shared with full access).
 If you try to copy data from Google Sheets from one account into Google Docs from some other account, it will not show you the Paste Table dialog box.
 It will simply paste it as regular unlinked data.

 Updating the Data (with a Single Click)

-When you change any data in the original range in Google Sheets (that has been copied and inserted in the Google Docs), you will see an option to update the table in Google Docs (only appears when you select any cell in the table).
+When you make changes in the original range in Google Sheets (that has been copied and inserted in Google Docs), you will see an option to update the table in Google Docs (only appears when you select any cell in the table).

 Apart from the change in the value in the cells, you can also bring the formatting from Google Sheets into Google Docs.

 For example, if I manually change the color of a few cells in the original data in the Google Sheets, I will see the Update button in Google Docs.
 And when I click on it, it will bring the formatting of the spreadsheet data into Google Docs.